achadwick/styrene/docs/bundleconf.rst

 Launcher definitions will not be used unless they define a ``name`` and an ``exec`` line.
 Everything else is optional.

+The values defined in a launcher definition section can use the standard substitution codes, as described in the section below.

 name
 ....
     ::